Noel Gallagher: Political views

+In 2024, in response to political statements made by artists at the Glastonbury Festival, including pro-Palestinian comments from Blur's Damon Albarn and Kneecap, Gallagher characterised the festival as "a bit woke now" and "kind of preachy and a bit virtue signaling".
+He further criticised the trend, stating: "I don't like it in music—little f–king idiots waving flags around and making political statements and bands taking the stage and saying, 'Hey guys, isn't war terrible, yeah?
+Let's all boo war.
+F–k the Tories man,' and all that."

 Musical equipment

 Throughout his career, Gallagher has used a wide range of different guitars, effect pedals and amplifiers from his large collection.
 Most of it emerged from the Standing on the Shoulder of Giants sessions, where he decided to drop the equipment used in the three previous albums and instead buy "loads of really weird pedals, old guitars, and small amps", as the lack of deadline to deliver the album allowed Gallagher to "take quite a few days just messing around".